Monwoo/web-starters-free/apps/mws-svelte-wp-display-0.0.5/README.md

 alias code="/Applications/Visual Studio Code.app/Contents/MacOS/Electron"

 # If you get error :
-#   [svelte-i18n]
-#   Cannot format a message without first setting the initial locale.
+#   "Cannot format a message without first setting the initial locale."
 # => MEANS you did update the 'locale' from locale.set() with null value
 # OR that import initI18n from '@app/services/init-i18n';
-# initI18n(); is missing BEFOR translation try....
+# initI18n(); is missing BEFORE translation try....

 # list locales files :
 ls src/locales